 "I was transfixed," Guerra recalled.
 "It was like, 'Okay, this is kind of what I want to do.'"

-Also that year, his best friend introduced him into the Kingston Trio.
+Also that year, his best friend introduced him to the Kingston Trio.

 "We wanted to be cool and play folk music," he mentioned.
 "That's when I picked up a guitar.
 At that time, as a high school age person, it was folk music: Kingston Trio, Peter, Paul and Mary and then surf music and some blues back in the day."